Pit Boss Smoker Review

 Pit Boss Austin XL Wood Pellet Grill Review

 Life is starting to feel almost normal again and I’ve really missed summer BBQs with friends.

 The perfect provider for your first post-pandemic backyard party, the long and low Pit Boss Austin XL Wood Pellet Grill gives you 930 square inches of cooking space, 31 lbs of wood-pellet hopper capacity, and a top-end temperature of 500°F.

 If you’re looking for bells and whistles, the Austin XL can be automatically fired up and shut down via LED control.
 And like its fellow Pit Boss grills, the slidable plate lets you grill directly or indirectly as your heart desires.

-Another Walmart special, the Pit Boss Austin XL Wood Pellet Grill goes for $450.
+The Pit Boss Austin XL Wood Pellet Grill goes for $450.

 Pit Boss Pro Series II 850 Wood Pellet Grill Review

 The Pit Boss Pro Series II 850 Wood Pellet Grill connects with the Pit Boss phone app and works with wifi and Bluetooth so that you can control it from a distance.

 Temperatures go from 180° to 500°F, but it also allows for searing as hot as 1,000°F across two tiers of cooking racks.
 I imagine juicy steak kebabs with a flame-kissed sear.